chat icon

 With less overhead, fewer regulations, and lighter equipment than other options, a passive DAS is a financially viable option for a wide range of users.
 Costs for hardware and installation of passive DAS can range from 30 cents to 70 cents per square foot.

-Plus, many passive DAS are carrier-agnostic and support multiple carriers simultaneously.
-So, whether your clients use major carriers like AT&T, T-Mobile, Verizon, and Sprint, or smaller regional carriers, a passive DAS ensures everyone gets the same amplified signal.
+In addition, many passive DAS are carrier-agnostic and support multiple carriers simultaneously.
+So, whether your clients use major carriers like AT&T, T-Mobile, Verizon, or smaller regional carriers, a passive DAS ensures everyone gets the same amplified signal.

 Applying DAS To Different Venues

-Passive DAS should be considered as a viable option regardless of industry or the size of a business.
-With the exception of extremely large venues, such as airports and arenas where thousands of people are consuming cellular bandwidth, passive DAS is a feasible and effective solution, which is why it’s popular in industries including retail, real estate, hospitals and hospitality, education, and event venues like theaters and conference centers.
+With the exception of extremely large venues, such as airports and arenas where thousands of people are consuming cellular bandwidth, passive DAS is a feasible and effective connectivity solution, which is why it’s popular in industries including retail, real estate, hospitals and hospitality, education, and event venues like theaters and conference centers.

 First Step of Achieving Better Cell Service: Site Survey